Michelle is Associate Professor in Educational Assessment and Course Director for the MSc in Educational Assessment.

 Michelle is also a member of the Assessment Committee of the Institute of Directors.
 The committee is responsible for quality assuring the Institute’s qualifications in business leadership.

-She is responsible for research that supports the development of high stakes assessment; successful delivery of reliable and valid public examinations; qualification design that stimulates high quality teaching and learning; and setting and maintaining examination standards.
-She is also responsible for the monitoring and evaluation of standards over time and between awarding organisations.
+Prior to September 2021 Michelle was Deputy Chief Regulator and Executive Director for Strategy, Risk and Research at Ofqual.
+She was responsible for research to support the development of high stakes assessment; the successful delivery of reliable and valid public examinations; qualification design to stimulate high quality teaching and learning; and the regulation of the maintenance of examination standards.

-Prior to May 2014 Michelle was Director of AQA’s Centre for Education Research and Practice and was a member of AQA’s Executive Board, responsible for ensuring that AQA’s strategy, products and policies were grounded in a robust research evidence base.
+Before May 2014 Michelle was Director of AQA’s Centre for Education Research and Practice and was a member of AQA’s Executive Board, responsible for ensuring that AQA’s strategy, products and policies were grounded in a robust research evidence base.

-- Newton, P. & Meadows, M.L.
-(2011) A Special Issue: Marking quality within test and examination systems.
-Assessment in Education: Principles, Policy & Practice, 18, 213-216
+Newton, P. & Meadows, M.L.
+(2011) Marking quality within test and examination systems, Assessment in Education: Principles, Policy and Practice, 18, 213-216.